brunomaga/brunomaga.github.io/interview_questions.md

 - What’s the difference between a generative and discriminative model?
 - How is KNN different than k-means?
 - How do ROC curves work?
+- What is an autoencoder?
+- Why do we need skip connections?
+  - to train deep networks, to remove vanishing gradients
+- What are the components of a DNN? what is the stride?
+How does kernel size influence training?

 ### ML software enginnering